 The courier company who delivered my visa package to me damaged it.
 The envelope that I'm supposed to give to the U.S. immigration officer at the airport—it says "do not open"—is ripped.
 Can I go ahead and travel to the United States and just give the officer the ripped envelope?

 When you got the visa package from the courier, your passport and visa were inside, along with an "immigration data summary" and the sealed envelope.
 If the only thing damaged was the courier's envelope—the big one holding everything else inside it—you would have no problem.

-The embassy or consulate may allow you to bring the damaged envelope back and pick up a new envelope in person, or it may require you to send the damaged envelope back by courier.
+The embassy or consulate might allow you to bring the damaged envelope back and pick up a new envelope in person, or it might require you to send the damaged envelope back by courier.
 If you will not have enough time to get the envelope back by courier before you need to travel, you should ask the embassy or consulate to allow you to pick it up in person.